dektrium/yii2-user/UPGRADE.md

 - Admin view files have been updated.
 If you were overriding admin views, then change them accordingly to use new functionality.

 - Removed `enableConfirmation` and `enableUnconfirmedLogin` module's properties.
-Instead you need to configure `UserConfirmation` service which got a few new options.
+Instead you need to configure confirmation service which got a few new options.
 More information on how to configure it can be found in [guide](docs/confirmation.md)

 - `dektrium\user\helpers\Password` helper has been removed.
 If you need to generate password then use